Chakras: What They Don’t Tell You at Yoga Class

 The Sanskrit word “chakra” translates to “wheel,” or “circle.”
 It may also refer to a whirlpool or whirlwind (chakravakam).
 In the West we are most familiar with the muladhara, or seven-chakra system, but there are any number of systems and maps with their own colors, symbols, etc.

-Tantric traditions portray “maps” of the chakra system that include thousands of complex channels and points (nadis) as well as major central and side channels, called the ida, pingala, and shushumna.
-Also, different systems identify anywhere from five to 114 chakras.
+Tantric traditions have created “maps” of the chakra system, including thousands of complex channels and points (nadis) as well as major central and side channels, called the ida, pingala, and shushumna.
+Different systems identify anywhere from five to 114 chakras.
 There are chakras in our hands, feet, joints, and back, as well as above and below the physical body.
 The subtle body, called sukshma-sharira in Sanskrit and phra ba’i lus in Tibetan, also called the astral, wisdom, energy, or vajra body, is the “seat” of the chakra system.

 It is essential to recognize chakras are not “things.”
 As Short says, “You cannot cut open a yogi and find chakras any more than you can dissect an opera singer and find librettos and songs.”

 Dormant chakras are energetic potentials in the same way a bud is the possibility of a flower, or an acorn is a potential oak tree.
 A flower’s bloom may be waning, having served its purpose of attracting pollinators, but the flower is still developing its full potential.
 If left undisturbed, the flower’s next stage is ripening to a seed pod or fruit.

 This is the true completion of “flower,” and can be considered the “absolute” stage, a naked state of the essence of flower.
 As with the flower, a dormant chakra, given the correct care and nourishment, matures and blooms — but the absolute open, complete state of creative potential is the disappearance of the “bloom,” leaving only free-flowing nadis and fields of energy.